-Rebecca practises in all aspects of immigration, asylum and administrative law.
-She has particular expertise in cases involving vulnerable women and children and political asylum claims and represents clients at all levels from First-tier Tribunal to Grand Chamber of the European Court of Human Rights.
+Rebecca practises in all aspects of immigration and asylum law.
+She has particular expertise in cases involving vulnerable women and children, LGBTI+ individuals, family reunion and article 8 cases and deportation.
+She represents clients at all levels from the First-tier Tribunal to the Grand Chamber of the ECtHR.

 SS Malaysia (2013) EWCA Civ 888

 Whether the circumcision of a male child engaged Articles 3 and 8 of ECHR.

 OO (Algeria) (2013) UKUT 63 (AIC) and CG UKUT 00065 (IAC)

 Country guidance decision regarding the risk of persecution to gay Algerians.

 MM (Zimbabwe) v Sec State Home Dept (2012) EWCA Civ 279